-- a.
-Color: Navy-blue - b.
+- b.
 Style: Flat or pleated front dress pants, no jeans or cargo pants, with belt loops and a solid, dark belt - c.
 Fit: Pants should reach the shoe but not drag on the ground.
 No excessively baggy or tight-fitting pants will be permitted.
 Pants should be worn at the waist with no undergarments visible. - d.
-Vendor: Any as long as pants are indistinguishable from the approved vendor pants
+Vendor: Any as long as pants are indistinguishable from the approved vendor pants b.
+Style: Flat or pleated front walking shorts.
+Shorts should fall mid-thigh and not be longer than the